CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/6 - Cross Chain Token Bridge - Staking as a Service Solutions/README.md

 The smart contract repository has 11 tests in total under the `staking_contract` directory, covering the positive paths and negatives paths: [staking_contract_test.md](assets/staking_contract_test.md)

-Due to the issues mentioned above, and because this is the late milestone of the project, the submission should PASS  on all criteria of this section.
+The submission should PASS  on all criteria of this section.

 Requirement | Finding
 ------------ | -------------